web3dozie/CSC289_GROUP2/LOW-LEVEL-REQUIREMENTS.md

 ### Dependencies

-- Quart, Quart-RESTful, Quart-CORS
+- Quart 0.18.4, Quart-CORS 0.7.0
+- SQLAlchemy 2.0.43 with aiosqlite 0.20.0 for async database operations
-- Werkzeug for utilities.
+- Werkzeug 2.3.7 for utilities
-- APScheduler for optional background tasks (e.g., auto-lock).
+- APScheduler 3.10.4 for optional background tasks (e.g., auto-lock)
+- pytest 8.4.2 for testing

 ---